 In some cases sufferers wake up completely, but in others the airway is only partially obstructed, reducing airflow significantly but not waking the patient.
 Whilst not as severe as complete apnoea, hypopnoea also disrupts the level of sleep.
 In most cases there is a combination of apnoea and hypopnoea.

-OSA is estimated to affect up to 4% of the general population with men suffering more commonly than women in the under 50 yr age group (over 50 the incidence is the same for men and women).
-More shocking is the estimate that only 10% of people with obstructive sleep apnoea are currently receiving treatment.
-Obesity is also a risk factor with 70% of obese people have OSA which worsens in severity with increasing BMI.
+OSA is estimated to affect up to 4% of the general population, with men suffering more commonly than women in the under 50s (over the age of 50 the incidence is the same for men and women).
+70% of people who are obese experience OSA and the condition worsens as BMI increases, but other anatomical disorders of the mouth, throat and neck can also cause the condition.

-Disrupted sleep results in poor concentration, slow thinking and poor memory during the daytime.
-Studies have shown that this can result in more accidents in the work place and people suffering from OSA have a three-fold increased risk of having a car accident than the general population.
-If untreated OSA is also associated with an increased risk of a number of other medical conditions such as hypertension (high blood pressure), stroke, heart failure and cardiac rhythm abnormalities which may lead to premature death.
+Disrupted nocturnal sleep results in poor concentration, slow thinking and poor memory during the day.
+Studies have shown that this can result in more accidents in the work place.
+People suffering from OSA having a three-fold increased risk of having a car accident when compared to the general population.
+If untreated, OSA is also associated with an increased risk of developing other medical conditions such as hypertension (high blood pressure), stroke, heart failure and cardiac rhythm abnormalities, which may lead to premature death.

 If you think you may be suffering from sleep apnoea, contact our reception team to book an appointment with our specialist physician Dr Haider.